 When a landlord does not have legal cause to evict a tenant, the landlord must wait until the lease or rental agreement has expired before expecting the tenant to move.
 The landlord might still need to give the tenant written notice to move in some cases.

 When the landlord wishes to end a month-to-month tenancy but does not have legal cause to evict the tenant, then the landlord can give the tenant a 30-day written notice to vacate.
 This notice must inform the tenant that the tenancy will expire in 30 days and the tenant must move out of the rental unit by then.
 (Ala.
 Code § 35-9A-441.)

-If the landlord wants to end a fixed-term lease but does not have legal cause to evict the tenant, the landlord must wait until the lease has expired before expecting the tenant to move.
+When the landlord wants to end a fixed-term lease but does not have legal cause to evict the tenant, the landlord must wait until the lease has expired before expecting the tenant to move.
 Unless the terms of the lease specifically require it, the landlord is not required to give the tenant written notice to move before the end of the lease.
 When the lease has expired, the landlord can expect the tenant to move.

-Landlords must carefully follow all the rules and procedures required by Alabama law when evicting a tenant; otherwise, the eviction may not be valid.
-Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
+Landlords must carefully follow all the rules and procedures required by Alabama law when evicting a tenant; otherwise, the eviction might not be valid.
+Although these rules and procedures can seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.